steady-bytes/draft/README.md

 * [Go](https://golang.org/doc/install) v1.21 (we suggest using [gvm](https://github.com/moovweb/gvm) for easier version management)
 * [Docker](https://docs.docker.com/get-docker/)
-* [Kubernetes](https://kubernetes.io/docs/tasks/tools/) (this is for running testing suites locally: if on Mac or Windows you can use the Kubernetes engine built into Docker Desktop)
+* [Kubernetes](https://kubernetes.io/docs/tasks/tools/) (this is for running testing suites locally; if on Mac or Windows you can use the Kubernetes engine built into Docker Desktop)

 You'll need the `dctl` CLI tool to work with everything in Draft.
 Let's install it now: